osm-search/Nominatim/docs/api/Details.md

 Lookup details about a single place by id.
 The default output is HTML for debugging search logic and results.

-**The details page (including JSON output) is there for debugging only and may not be downloaded automatically**, see [Nominatim Usage Policy](https://operations.osmfoundation.org/policies/nominatim/).
+**The details page (including JSON output) exists for debugging only and must not be downloaded automatically**, see [Nominatim Usage Policy](https://operations.osmfoundation.org/policies/nominatim/).

 ## Parameters

-The details API has the following two formats:
+The details API supports the following two request formats:

 ```
   https://nominatim.openstreetmap.org/details?osmtype=[N|W|R]&osmid=<value>
 ```

-Both parameters are mandatory, the type is one of node(N), way(W) or relation(R).
-Up to 50 ids can be queried at the same time.
+Both parameters are required, the type is one of node(N), way(W) or relation(R).

 Or